rocky-linux/documentation/docs/guides/dns/knot_authoritative_dns.md

 example.com mail is handled by 10 mail.another.com.
 %
 ```

 ## Conclusion

-While most people use third-party services for DNS there are scenarios where self-hosting DNS is desired.
-For instance, telecom, hosting and social media companies host a large number of DNS entries where hosted services are undesirable.
+While most people use third-party services for DNS, there are scenarios where self-hosting DNS is desired.
+For instance, telecom, hosting, and social media companies, host a large number of DNS entries where hosted services are undesirable.

-Knot is one of many open source tools which make hosting DNS possible, so congratulations, you got your very own DNS server!
+Knot is one of many open source tools which make hosting DNS possible.
+Congratulations, you have your very own DNS server!
 Cheers!